 5. Where in the minibus taxi should you sit?

 If you are early or lucky enough to choose where to sit, make sure you do not sit in the backseat or the front passenger seat.
 Choose any other seat, maybe one close to the window, if you prefer, and you should be comfortable.

 Do not sit in the front passenger seat of a minibus taxi if your mathematics and multilingual skills are poor.

 Whoever sits in the front passenger seat is expected to collect and count all the taxi fare.
 If you have never done this before, then you’re lucky because it is daunting.
 Both the driver and passengers can be very unforgiving about their money.
 Passengers want their change before they get off at their destination.
 The driver wants all his money, so the driver will blame you if someone did not pay then you will be blamed.
 Most taxi passengers speak the local South African languages and not English.
 With that said, being a Nigerian and sitting in the front seat of a taxi in South Africa are like oil and water.
 They don’t mix!

 But then, remember to be conscious of your safety on South African roads and more importantly if you are traveling with kids.
 SA Taxi Foundation puts pedestrian injury as the leading cause of death in children.
 Therefore, it is important to be mindful of road safety tips.

 Recap On Minibus Taxis in Gauteng

-On a final note, remember to plan ahead before you dash out for your first minibus taxi ride by writing out your answers to the 5 questions above; this will guarantee a pleasant minibus taxi ride for you.
+On a final note, remember to plan ahead before you dash out for your first minibus taxi ride by writing out your answers to the 5 questions above.
+Your answers will guarantee a pleasant minibus taxi ride for you.
 And don’t forget to share your South African minibus taxi experience in the comment section below.
 Please consider sharing this article.